 You are now able to see the dataset in the viewer window.
 We are now going to select from the dataset our parameters of interest: the Station Code Number (“STN…”), the date of the observations (“YEARMODA”) and the mean wind speed value (“WDSP”).

-Change the name of (STN…) “STN…” to something simpler to work with (for example: STN).
+Change the name of the station name column (STN…) to something simpler to work with (for example: STN).
 To do that, write the following formula in the console window: